 - Recruit others to ambush the attacker with makeshift weapons such as chairs, fire extinguishers, scissors, books, etc.

 - Be prepared to cause severe or lethal injury to the attacker.

 Help the Wounded

 - Take care of yourself first and then, if you are able, help the wounded get to safety and provide immediate care.
-If you are experiencing a medical emergency, call 9-1-1 and let the operator know if you have, or think you might have, COVID-19.
-If possible, put on a mask before help arrives.
+Call 9-1-1 when it is safe for you to do so.

 Be Safe AFTER